RichardMalo/HalfCircleText/README.md

 ## V10 UI
 ![UI v10](UI.png)

-Enter a Sentence: - Enter a sentence you would like displayed.
+**Enter a Sentence:** - Enter a sentence you would like displayed.

-Background Color/Text Color/Line Color - select from 70 different colors for your message display Capitalize first letter of each word - Will automatically format your text to capital letters first on this selection.
+**Background Color/Text Color/Line Color** - select from 70 different colors for your message display.

+**Capitalize first letter of each word** - Will automatically format your text to capital letters first on this selection.

-Preview - Button allows to see a full screen image of the previous selections.
+**Preview** - Button allows to see a full screen image of the previous selections.
 If happy with this proceed to Submit to save.

-Submit - Opens up a save file box to save anywhere on your computer for later use/viewing in JPG 600 DPI format.
+**Submit** - Opens up a save file box to save anywhere on your computer for later use/viewing in JPG 600 DPI format.

 ## Triangle Versions